CompuServe: Selling connectivity

 While the CNS network was not itself based on the X.25 protocol, the network presented a standard X.25 interface to customers, providing dial-up connectivity to corporate hosts, and allowing CompuServe to form alliances with private networks Tymnet and Telenet, among others.
 This gave CompuServe the largest selection of local dial-up telephone connections in the world, in an era when network usage charges were expensive, but still less than long-distance charges.
 Other networks permitted CompuServe access to still more locations, including international locations, usually with substantial connect-time surcharges.
 It was common during the early 1980s to pay a $30-per-hour charge to connect to CompuServe, which at the time cost $5 to $6 per hour before factoring in the connection-time surcharges.
-This resulted in the company being nicknamed CompuSpend, Compu$erve or CI$.
+This resulted in the company's being nicknamed CompuSpend, Compu$erve or CI$.

 CNS has been the primary supplier of dial-up communications for credit-card authorizations for more than 20 years, a competence developed as a result of its long-time relationship with Visa International.
 At the peak of this type of business, CompuServe transmitted millions of authorization transactions each month, representing several billion dollars of consumer purchase transactions.
 For many businesses an always-on connection was an extravagance, and a dial-up option made better sense.
 This service presently remains in operation, as part of Verizon (see below).
 There are no other competitors remaining in this market.